 Endoscopy or surgery to remove metal objects from the gastrointestinal tract to treat zinc toxicity.

 Anti-oxidants such as N-acetylcysteine (NAC).
 This amino acid assists in the detoxification and elimination of toxins.

-Other treatments will be required to address systemic diseases such as hyperthyroidism, diabetes, and lymphoma.
+Other treatments will be necessary to address systemic disease such as hyperthyroidism, diabetes, and lymphoma.

-Your cat should be placed on restricted activity while he recuperates.
+It will be necessary to place the cat on restricted activity while he recuperates.

 Follow up appointments will be necessary to assess red blood cell regeneration.

-Don’t use lotions (such as sunscreen) containing zinc.
-This can be easily licked off.
+- Don’t use lotions (such as sunscreen) containing zinc, which are easy to lick off.